Joshua-Patton/PersonalWesbsite/src/content/projects/conways_game_of_life.md

-# test
-this is about conways game of life etc etc
+# Conways Game of life on a Network
+find a link to the github [here](https://github.com/Joshua-Patton/Conways-Game-of-Life-generalised-to-a-Graph)

+I THIN'